Bowling Party Ideas: retro & modern

 - The second retro font, called Bowlorama (below, also by fontdiner on fontspace) is what I used for the "Bowl-a-rama" part of the bowling dessert table illustration above.
 The great thing about this retro font is that you can print off each letter individually and just arrange them on the wall.

-- Use bunches of bowling ball shaped balloons at either end to frame the table, then hang this bowling themed garland to dress around the front and sides of the dessert table.
-See here for both.
+- Use bunches of bowling ball shaped balloons at either end to frame the table.

 - For a centerpiece, arrange some plastic bowling pins in a triangle shape and raise them up on a covered box / cake stand.